eroc123/obsidian-notes/Computer Science/Units/8 - Database.md

 	- [[Second Normal Form (2NF)]] and
 	- [[Third Normal Form (3NF)]]
 - Explain why a given set of database tables are, or are not, in 3NF
-- Produce a normalised database design for a description of a database, a given set of data, or a given set of tables
+- [[Produce a normalized database]] design for a description of a database, a given set of data, or a given set of tables

 #### 8.2 Database Management Systems (DBMS)